-CRITICAL ASSESSMENT OF AN EMPIRICAL RESEARCH STUDY (DUE TUESDAY, JUNE 12, 2007; 20%)
+CRITICAL ASSESSMENT OF AN EMPIRICAL RESEARCH ARTICLE (DUE THURSDAY, FEBRUARY 18, 2010; 20%)

 One of the goals of this course is to enable students to evaluate the results of empirical research of interest to our discipline.
-This assignment is designed to allow students to identify an appropriate empirical study of interest to them in the open literature of information studies and other disciplines, e.g., psychology, history, fine arts, computer science, sociology, and philosophy; to implement the evaluative skills developed in class and in course readings in the assessment of this study; and to develop a concise, informed written assessment of the study.
+This assignment allows students to identify appropriate empirical studies of interest to them in the open literature of information studies and other disciplines, e.g., psychology, history, fine arts, computer science, sociology, and philosophy; to implement the evaluative skills developed in class and in course readings in the assessment of this study; and to develop a concise, informed written assessment of one of those studies.
 This assignment is intended to help students import the skills developed in this class to their professional lives and to help prepare them for the formal research proposal and empirical data collection instrument which are the capstone of the class.